 In the finish, he cools the mouth a little longer while he otherwise pretty fast and unspectacular disappeared.
 Clearly dry.

 - very disappointed experience.
 As some other users already say it is completely overhyped.
 Tastes like a 10-14y standard from Auchentoshan and should be at 30€ ..

 - Blind Tasting Competition sample.
 Never had a Daftmill before, occurred totally like an Auchentoshan to me.

 Schnappsy and malty.
 Fig and pear liquor.
+Later dough.

-Malt, fig, apple and cardboard.
+Malt, fig, apple, cardboard and dough.

-Malt, fig and white chocolate.
+Malt, fig, roasted nuts and white chocolate.